Unique accommodation: Best 50 places to stay around the world

 Its grand sitting room is the perfect setting to enjoy a classic Bristol gin cocktail before heading to dinner in the castle’s dungeon.

-Don’t worry, head chef Andrew Chan won’t be serving bread and water, rather quite the opposite with his focus on fresh, local ingredients.
+Don’t worry, head chef Andrew Chan won’t be serving bread and water; rather, he focuses on fresh, local ingredients.

 Stang in a castle Bristol